Ferchusito08/MayaTools/README.md

     import install
     install.create_menu()
     install.setup_user_script()
-    It will be automatically added to userSetup.py and will load every time.

 Don’t forget to share these tools if you liked them and give me your feedback.
 Thanks :D